-There are some potential biases and limitations to our summer sampling methodologies that will need to be addressed in the future.
+Our third objective was to evaluate the potential for bias within our indices.
+Due to our design and sampling methodology, our indices (although variable in some cases) appear to be consistent.
+However, there are some potential biases and limitations to our summer sampling methodologies that will need to be addressed in the future.
 Foremost among these are the potential for differential efficiency attributable to temperature, and/or limited visibility.
 Our sampling temperatures were often lower than 14 degrees Celsius; a level at which Hillman et al. (1992) observed a decrease in snorkeling efficiency as high as fifty percent.
-We detected a small but significant positive correlation between sampling temperature and abundance in instances where temperatures were below 14 degrees Celsius.
-Explaining approximately five percent of the variation in estimates of observed abundance in the upper Yakima River.
-These data suggest that temperature will need to be corrected for when comparing observed abundance among reaches in which substantial temperatures differences are present (e.g. the Cle Elum River and the mainstem Yakima River).
+We detected a small and marginally significant positive correlation between sampling temperature and abundance; explaining approximately four percent of the variation in estimates of observed abundance in the upper Yakima River.
+These data suggest that temperature will need to be corrected for when comparing observed abundance among reaches in which substantial temperatures differences are present (e.g. the Cle Elum River and the main-stem Yakima River).
 However, for our current measures of relative abundance, temperature does not appear to be a significant source of potential bias.
 Temperatures within our sampling reaches were similar throughout the season, therefore any introduced bias attributable to differential sampling efficiency was equally distributed among sampling reaches.

 Visibility must also be dealt with through measured efficiency if we wish to sample independently.
 This is especially true in the early spring, when visibility has been found to be low in some areas (Pearsons et al. 1996; WDFW unpublished data), and may substantially reduce the efficiency of our estimates.
-We did detect differential visibility among our study reaches, but due to its potential influence in resulting estimates of abundance, will continue to evaluate its potential influence on our estimates.
+We did detect differential visibility among our study reaches in 2016.
+However, the mean difference was small (22cm), and we found no correlation between density and visibility across the dataset.
+We will continue to evaluate the potential influence of differential visibility on our estimates over the next contract period.